Dual Stream Recycling

 - Sort them into two groups of materials

 This is called a “Dual-Stream” system and is what is now in place in Emmet County.
 Our two groups are “Paper, Boxes and Bags” and “Mixed Containers,” with the latter including steel, glass, plastic, paper carton/cup, and aluminum containers.

 This is called a “Single-Stream” system.
 Glass is often excluded from these programs so it doesn’t contaminate paper.
 Sometimes so-called single-stream programs collect glass separately.

 - Nothing special: Put them all in the garbage

 Typically everything put the garbage ends up buried in a landfill or incinerated.
 In the very few areas of the country where recyclables are removed from the garbage, it is a called a “Dirty-MRF*” system.
 Garbage, as collected from homes and businesses, is sorted with recycling equipment and by hand to recover some of the recyclables.

 This seemingly simple distinction has huge ramifications down the line in terms of cost to operate the recycling program, the quality of the resulting materials, and their value.

 In general, in the waste and recycling industry there has been a huge movement away from source-separated systems, because they are inconvenient for residents and businesses and, where bins are divided to keep multiple materials separate, they don’t fill evenly which makes collection inefficient.
-Both dual-stream and single-stream systems are common, and there has been a push by private waste haulers to go to single-stream systems with the idea being that this would make collection more efficient.
+Both dual-stream and single-stream systems are common, and there has been a push by private waste haulers to go to single-stream systems.

 While performance of different recycling programs using similar systems varies greatly, in general it is agreed in the recycling and waste industry that the strengths and weaknesses of the four systems are as follows.